OxRAMSociety/RobotArm/README.md

 ## Sponsors

 The code in this repository is licensed under the [MIT License](LICENSE), unless otherwise stated.

 Any other resources (e.g., documentation, media resources) are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/), unless otherwise stated.

-## License

 <!-- Resources -->